4 Important Things to Consider That Will Get Your House Sold

 If your listing has expired and you still want results, before you put your home back on the market, take a step back and review your situation.

 Start by making a commitment to do what it takes to market your house to get it sold.
 With the right system, the home sale you want is still well within reach.
 Review your previous selling plan and you'll discover that an expired listing usually reflects a problem in one or more of these four major areas:

 Your home is a major financial investment, and your relationship with your realtor should be a full partnership where your needs and wishes are heard, and you receive detailed and dependable feedback on the progress of your sale.
 Your agent has a responsibility to source this feedback from the agents who have shown your home, and to communicate this to you so together you can make the right decisions about what to do next.
 How well did this occur the last time you had your home up for sale?

-An idea of how long other homes have been listed, in order to calculate an average time in which a home can sell in today's market.
+- An idea of how long other homes have been listed, in order to calculate the average time in which a home can sell in today's market.